karamkamal1/SOAR-EDR_Lab/README.md

 - Understanding of design and implementation of SOAR Playbooks.
 - Enhanced knowledge in writing Detection rules for LimaCharlie.
-- Intermediate Knowledge of Tines Automation.
+- Intermediate Knowledge in Tines Automation.
 - Enchanced skills in Workflow Automation.
 - Gained Practical knowledge of Security Awareness and Endpoint Isolation.

 ### Tools Used

 - LimaCharlie: For Endpoint detection and response (EDR) as well as creating and implementing
                detection rules.
 Also used for Endpoint Isolation.
 - Tines: For Orchestrating Automated Workflows
 - Slack/Email: Recieve real time alerts